fccm2/ocaml-shmups/README.txt

 ship).
 You can absorb enemies's bullets before they touch the vip.
 Game is over when the VIP is touched by a bullet.

+In Shmup-ci, the player bullets are rotating arround him.
+You lose one bullet each time you get touched by an enemy's bullet.

 These games are released under a restrictionless Zlib license, see the file LICENSE.txt for details.